-of addressable construction spending, a total of $55 million, went to contractors that were minority- owned, women-owned, or disadvantaged business enterprises.
+of addressable construction spending, a total of $48.5 million, was committed to contractors that were minority- owned, women-owned, disadvantaged business enterprises in FY18.

-small, local, minority-owned, women- owned, or disadvantaged construction businesses expanded their skills and connections through the BLocal BUILD College.
+small, local, minority-owned, women- owned, or disadvantaged businesses in the design and construction industries expanded their skills and connections through the BLocal BUILD College over three years.